 The Bible alone completely defines this word.
 The Sixth Commandment states, “Thou shalt not kill.”
 But this command is amplified by the words of Jesus in the New Testament: “You have heard that it was said to the men of old, ‘You shall not kill; and whoever kills shall be liable to judgment.’
 But I say to you that everyone who is angry with his brother shall be liable to judgment; whoever insults his brother shall be liable to the council, and whoever says, ‘You fool!’ shall be liable to the hell of fire” (Matt.
 5:21-22, Revised Standard Version).

-In other words, anger toward another person without cause, even when it is unsaid, is a form of murder.
+In other words, anger toward another person without proper cause, even when it is unsaid, is a form of murder.
 With this added to the definition, the picture of an “earth filled with violence” comes into panoramic view.

 This is an age of paradoxes.
 A suicide bomber explodes himself to kill and maim in the name of religion, and across the world a groom kisses his bride for the first time.
 A hotheaded brother dukes it out with his sibling over a girl, and elsewhere a father teaches his daughter to drive.
-A man harbors a bitter grudge against his neighbor for decades, and a twenty-something tosses his graduation cap into the air at a nearby university.
+A man harbors a bitter grudge against his neighbor for decades, and a 20-something tosses his graduation cap into the air at a nearby university.

-Manmade societies have attempted for millennia to solve the problems of violence—not realizing the “way of peace they know not; and there is no judgment in their goings…” (Isa.
+Societies have attempted for millennia to solve the problems of violence—not realizing the “way of peace they know not; and there is no judgment in their goings…” (Isa.
 59:8).
 Man will continue fruitlessly trying to manufacture peace, only to bring even worse hatred and cruelty.

 How can violence end?
 It starts with individuals realizing the extent that violence pervades their lives, and beginning to understand there is another way to live.